20 December 2014 - Christmas Carol Ball

 We’ve kept ticket prices for both events to the bare minimum need to cover cost and by having these events back-to-back we make them extra worth-the-while for people travelling from interstate and overseas.
 So even if you can’t taste Earthly Delights’ wonderful historic dance scene at their weekly workshop and monthly balls—please come and feast on the scene at these mid-April festivals!

-A limited release of 50 discount earlybird tickets is now on sale.
-Once sold out the price of tickets will go up, so please do not delay.
+A limited release of 50 discount earlybird tickets is now on sale until 21 December 2014.

 It’s on again in 2015—the most unbelievably fun little dance and music festival you are ever likely to attend—Earthly Delights’ Victorian era dance school-come-House party at Yarrangobilly in the picturesque northern Kosciusko National Park (just over 2 hours drive west of Canberra).
 See see Dance Events 2014 for photos and programs from the most recent retreat and download an information pack for 2015.